medegw01/RaccoonChessSigma/docs/contributing.md

 As with defects, a detailed description of your feature request will help maintainers evaluate the value and feasibility of your request more quickly.
 When a request has been reviewed and accepted, it will be being scheduled for a future release, resulting in a related pull request.
 * If you discovered a security vulnerability in this project?
 We ask you to alert the maintainers by sending an email describing the issue, impact, and fix - if applicable.
-You can reach RaccoonChessSigma maintainers at **michael.edegware@gmail.com**
+You can reach RaccoonChessSigma maintainers on the [mailing lists](mailto:michael.edegware@gmail.com?subject=[RaccoonChessSigma]%20<replace%20me%20with%20more%20specific%20subject>)
 * If you would like to make code contributions, all your commits should be signed with Developer Certificate of Origin.
 See [Sign your work](#sign-your-work).

 ## Steps to Contribute: